How to Get the Smell of Weed Out of Your Car

 Bringing your cannabis home from your dispensary can leave a smell in your car (Photo by Cova Software on Unsplash)

-Now, nothing works quite as well as completely avoiding any smell in the first place.
+Now, nothing works quite as well as altogether avoiding any smell in the first place.
 Quite frankly, your car will never smell like marijuana if you never smoke or transport weed in your car.
-This is difficult if you drive to the dispensary to pick up your medicine.
+If you drive to the dispensary to pick up your medicine, this is difficult.
 You can reduce the risk of lingering odors from your purchases if you only buy tightly sealed vapes, concentrates, or edibles.
-But, many consumers prefer flower, which leaves a distinctive smell in your car even if you aren't smoking it.
-You can avoid this smell by placing your purchase in an airtight canister, bag or jar for the trip home.
-Alternatively, you can use a marijuana delivery service or a designated caregiver to shop for you.
+However, many consumers prefer flowers, which leave a distinctive smell in your car even if you aren't smoking it.
+You can avoid this smell by placing your purchase in an airtight canister, bag, or jar for the trip home.
+Alternatively, you can use a cannabis delivery service or a designated caregiver to shop for you.

 RELATED: Best Ways to Store Cannabis Long-Term Without the Smell